dune-official/etherping/README.md

 # etherping
-A ping client and server implemented in layer 2 using its own protocol ("Hardware Ethernet Location Protocol")
+A ping client and server for layer 2, implemented in C, using its own protocol ("Hardware Ethernet Location Protocol").
+You can (and probably should) use it to test layer 2 routes in your network.

 # Install